-Overview of Reverse 1031 Exchanges
+Overview of the Reverse 1031 Exchange

 Reverse 1031 Exchanges

-There are many reasons you might find yourself in a position where you must acquire or would prefer to acquire your like-kind replacement property first in your 1031 exchange.
-You might unexpectedly find an investment opportunity that you must act on before you even have time to consider selling your relinquished property.
-The sale of your relinquished property may unexpectly collapse and you do not want to lose your acquisition that is closing soon.
-Or, you may prefer to buy first to eliminate the pressure of having to identify your like-kind replacement property within the 45 calendar day identification deadline in a regular forward 1031 exchange.
+You might unexpectedly find an investment opportunity that you must act on before you even have time to consider selling or listing your current relinquished property.
+The sale or disposition of your relinquished property may unexpectedly collapse and you do not want to lose your acquisition that is closing soon.
+Or, you may prefer to buy first to eliminate the pressure of having to identify your like-kind replacement property within the 45 calendar day identification deadline in a regular Forward 1031 Exchange.

-Revenue Procedure 2000-37
+Revenue Procedure 2000-37 — The Safe Harbor Reverse Exchange

 Simultaneous 1031 Exchange